acharaakshit/acharaakshit.github.io/_projects/4_project.md

     <td>&#10004;</td>
   </tr>
 </table>
+The table shows some common features used by these tools to determine miRNA targets.
+<br/><br/>
 Two approaches were used for benchmarking.
 In the first approach, binarized regression coefficients were compared with binarized binding sites.
 The tools used in this approach were TargetScan, miRcode, miRTarBase and miRTarBase7.
 In the second approach, the binarized